20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 The decomposing wastes raise ammonia or nitrites concentrations, which are both extremely toxic to live fish.
 There could also be a fluctuation in Ph (the water’s acidity), which again is extremely stressful and potentially lethal to aquarium inhabitants.

 All of these volatile metrics may lead to an unhealthy tank environment for your new nano fish.
 You would have to change the water more often, and this too comes with its complications.
-Visit the link to see an explanation of how accidentally changing too much water in a small tank can stress its fish residents.

 On the other hand, a big fish tank is ideal.